 How does the rest of the world look at Japan?
 Scholars who are studying Japan overseas provide their insights into this country.

 Sandra Phillips has been contributing to collect/exhibit Japanese photography at the San Francisco Museum of Modern Art ever since she joined the museum's department of photography as a curator in 1987.
 Phillips has also helped disseminate Japanese photography in the world history of photography through her publications and lectures.
 In recognition of her achievements, she received the Photographic Society of Japan's International Award in 2018.
-We have received this contribution from Phillips that summarizes her commemorative lecture delivered in May 2018 at the Japan Foundation Headquarters (Tokyo).
-She was a recipient of the Japan Foundation's Artist Fellowship Program in 2000.

 The Japan Foundation co-hosted a symposium to commemorate the centennial of Natsume Soseki's death in collaboration with Ferris University, the Asahi Shimbun, and Iwanami Shoten from December 8 through 10, 2016.
 Reiko Abe Auestad, one of the speakers at the event, wrote about her impressions from the symposium and the talk she presented.